Revelation Chapters 4, 5, and 6

 “And I beheld, and I heard the voice of many angels round about the throne and the beasts and the elders: and the number of them was ten thousand times ten thousand, and thousands of thousands” (Revelation 5:11, emphasis added).

 Compare what it says above to Daniel 7:10.
 “A fiery stream issued and came forth from before Him: thousand thousands ministered unto Him, and ten thousand times ten thousand stood before Him: the judgment was set, and the books were opened” (emphasis added).
 Are we seeing the same scene pictured in these two verses from Revelation and Daniel?

 In Daniel 7:10, we are told, “The judgment was set, and the books were opened.”
-As on earth, we have juries consisting of one’s peers in court cases.
-In the heavenly tribunal, we have a jury of our peers; those who have lived on earth, observing the proceedings.
-The twenty-four elders are our peers and come from “every kindred, and tongue, and people, and nation” (Revelation 5:11) and are observing as earth’s inhabitants are being judged along with God as we shall discover in our study of Revelation 14.
+On the earth, we have juries consisting of one’s peers in court cases, so in the heavenly tribunal, we have a jury of our peers; those who have lived on earth, observing the proceedings.
+The twenty-four elders are our peers and come from “every kindred, and tongue, and people, and nation” (Revelation 5:11) and are observing as earth’s inhabitants are being judged along with Elohim as we shall discover in our study of Revelation 14.

-Jesus was found worthy to begin to open the seals.
+Yahushua was found worthy to begin to open the seals.
 “The Lion of the tribe of Judah, the Root of David hath prevailed to open the book, and to loose the seven seals thereof.
-And I beheld, and lo, in the midst of the throne and of the four beasts, and in the midst of the elders, stood a Lamb as it had been slain, having seven horns and seven eyes, which are the seven Spirits of God sent forth into all the earth, and He came and took the book out of the right hand of Him [the LORD] that sat upon the throne” (Revelation 5:5-7).
+And I beheld, and lo, in the midst of the throne and of the four beasts, and in the midst of the elders, stood a Lamb as it had been slain, having seven horns and seven eyes, which are the seven Spirits of Elohim sent forth into all the earth, and He came and took the book out of the right hand of Him [Elohim] that sat upon the throne” (Revelation 5:5-7).

 THE FIRST SEAL